 Simply, it is an honor to walk with people, no matter their background.

 I earned an MA in Clinical Mental Health Counseling from Wake Forest University in 2014 and am licensed in North Carolina as a Licensed Clinical Mental Health Counselor (LCMHC #11096).
 My experience includes working with teens and women struggling with depression, anxiety, trauma, OCD, Bipolar Disorder, relationship issues, anger management, life transitions, spiritual concerns, and holistic wellness.

 Additionally, my passions lie in facilitating emotional healing for women with trauma.
 I have completed EMDR basic training and hope to continue advancing in this technique.
 It also brings me great joy working with college-aged individuals as they navigate through young adulthood and identity discovery.
 My therapeutic approach includes a blend of Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Psychodynamic Therapy while integrating EMDR as appropriate.

-On a more personal note--when I am not counseling, I love quality time with family and friends, eating pasta, and traveling.
+On a more personal note--when I am not counseling, I love quality time with my husband and kids, going for a walk with friends, eating pasta, and traveling.